Updated: January 5, 2022

 Excuse the stereotype, but have you ever seen an Indian or middle eastern woman walk past you with long thick, luscious natural hair and wonder what their secret was?
-Well, I’m here to tell you that the secret to their long natural hair is most likely henna and its many benefits!
+Well, I’m here to tell you that one of the secrets to their long natural hair is henna and its many benefits!

 I know what you’re thinking — “AND GENETICS??!”

-Yes, genetics accounts for a lot when it comes to hair.
-It affects our hair growth rate: how fast our hair grows out of our scalp each month.
-It also affects our hair profile: how thick, dense, or porous our hair is, as well as its shape (curly or straight).
+Yes, genetics account for a lot when it comes to hair.
+It affects our hair growth rate (how fast our hair grows out of our scalp each month).
+It also affects our hair profile (how thick, dense, or porous our hair is), as well as its shape (curly or straight).